jantonio07/full_stack_udacity_capstone/README.md

 `USER TOKEN: abkuesdyr8734hfjw.wdufh34ofeiuqw4.feq94uhrjwf`

-When the tokens for different roles are gotten they can be set using `.env_var` and the run the tests:
+When the tokens for different roles are gotten they can be set using `.env_var` and then run the tests:

 ```
 python3 app_test.py